ckb-js/lumos/website/docs/00-intro.md

 sidebar_position: 1
 ---

-# Tutorial: Step-by-step create a wallet with Lumos
+# Tutorial

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-We will create a simple wallet to help manage assets on the ckb chain.
+We will create a simple HD wallet to help manage assets on CKB.
 We won't delve into the shape of the wallet product in this tutorial, but we have implemented some simple logic that most wallets have

  - Generate private key and address
  - Check own's ckb balance